datumnova/duckdb_onelake/README.md

 - Connect to OneLake workspaces and lakehouses.
 - Attach multiple lakehouses from the same OneLake workspace.
 - Set a default lakehouse for queries as a schema.
-- Query Delta Lake tables stored in OneLake lakehouses with SQL syntax.
+- Query Delta and Iceberg tables stored in OneLake lakehouses with SQL syntax.

 ### Current Limitations

 - The Extension only works with normal Lakehouses, schema enabled Lakehouses fail to attach due to the Fabric API limitation [More here](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas#public-preview-limitations)

+### Detailed Documentation
+For more detailed documentation on the Onelake extension, including architecture, authentication, database attachment, table discovery, Apache Iceberg support, code reference, API integration, and limitations, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Running the extension